 Will it make more of a headache or iron out the kinks?

 Outsourcing certain tasks and roles has the potential to bring the time freedom you need to keep your mission in focus.

 However, outsourcing can also cause more work and wasted money if not done properly.

-You have to choose the right companies to work with and the right roles in your social media team to outsource to make it worthwhile.
+You have to learn to choose the right companies to work with and outsource the right roles on your social media team to make it worthwhile.

-In this post you will learn the most important things to consider when deciding to outsource your social media so that you don’t end up wasting time and money.
+In this post you will learn the most important things to consider when deciding if you should outsource any parts of your social media team to maximize your effectiveness.

 Outsourcing Pro #1: Cheaper Than Hiring a Full Time or Part Time Staff Member